 It’s a dirty job, pay someone else to do it.

 After you have assessed the quality of the fish and picked a winner.
-You’ll want to make sure the fish has been gutted and scaled.
+You’ll want to make sure the Whole Red Snapper has been gutted and scaled.
 Most fish should have already been cleaned but there’s no harm in being sure.
-If for some reason the fish is not scaled I posted a link below on the proper method to scale whole fish but I warn you, it can be a mess and you’ll find scales all over your kitchen for a week.
+If for some reason the fish is not scaled I posted a link below on the proper method to scale whole fish but I warn you.
+It can be a mess and you’ll find scales all over your kitchen for a week.
 If possible this is best done outstanding on a table that can be hosed off.

 No bones about it…well maybe a few bones about it.